-- Develop and maintain policies and procedures to securely offer and strengthen the resilience of remote financial services, if the institution offers suchservices. - Plan for actions that adversely affect the availability of remote banking services to customers. - Coordinate appropriate responses with the institution's ISPs and third-party service providers.
+- Develop and maintain policies and procedures to securely offer and strengthen the resilience of remote financial services, if the institution offers such services. - Plan for actions that adversely affect the availability of remote banking services to customers. - Coordinate appropriate responses with the institution's ISPs and third-party service providers. - Regularly test the institution's response plans.